35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 9. You’ve Got Another Thing Comin’ By Judas Priest

 Getting the intro guitar riff shouldn’t be difficult at all.
 It’s the addition of the high notes after the bassline that you will have to pay attention to.
 The bassline is quite easy as you will only be fingerpicking the 6th chord.
-Be mindful about the correct tempo of this song and you should be able to play it very well.
+Be mindful of the correct tempo of this song, and you should be able to play it very well.

 Popular Related Articles: 17 Fuzz Pedals You Gotta Check Out